Updated Mar 14, 2026§ For Vehicles

-Monimoto 9 Review: The Motorcycle GPS Tracker That Actually Calls You
+Monimoto 9 Review: The Motorcycle Tracker That Calls You

 The Monimoto 9 is the best dedicated motorcycle GPS tracker you can buy right now.
 It costs $169 upfront, $49 per year after two free months, and it will call your phone within 60 seconds if someone moves your bike.
 No wiring.
 No monthly contracts.
 Ten-minute install.